-Much like the phases of the moon, your buyers go through a series of stages as they engage with your ecommerce brand.
+Much like the phases of the moon, your buyers go through a series of stages as they engage with your B2C brand.

-First, an anonymous user browses your site, then makes a purchase, then another, and slowly but surely becomes a loyal customer.
-This is the customer lifecycle, and understanding the ins and outs of this ever-changing process is the key to effective B2C marketing.
+First, an anonymous user browses your site, then makes a purchase, then another, and slowly, but surely, becomes a loyal customer.
+This is the customer lifecycle, and understanding the ins and outs of this ever-changing process is the key to effective ecommerce marketing.

-If your customer lifecycle today only has two steps — potential customer and active customer— you’re thinking about your ecommerce marketing far too simply.
-Each step in the buying process should have it’s own unique and personalized focus on building each kind of customer relationships.
+If your customer lifecycle today only has two steps — potential customer and active customer— you’re thinking about the customer experience far too simply.
+Each step in the buying process should have its own unique and personalized focus on building each kind of customer relationships.

 Outline Your Customer Lifecycle

-Not every ecommerce business has the same exact customer lifecycle.
-Depending on your industry and the products you sell specifically, your lifecycle may be simple or very complex.
-But the majority customers go through the same 4 basic steps as they buy from you:
+Not every B2C business has the same exact customer lifecycle.
+Depending on your industry and the products you sell specifically, your lifecycle may be quite simple or very complex.
+It could take just a few months to engage a loyal customer or it could take years.
+But the majority of customers go through the same 4 basic steps as they buy from you:

 - No Purchase

-Of course, not every customer will convert at each step and become a loyal customer, but your goal as a B2C marketer should always be to drive them towards that stage.
-However, you can break down customer lifecycle even further.
+Of course, not every customer will convert at each step and become a loyal customer — some will inevitably drop off and won’t return to buy again.
+But your goal as a B2C marketer should always be to push them through the sales funnel and drive them towards that final stage.
+However, you can break down the customer lifecycle even further.
 Each different stage of the buying process can be broken into more detailed segments within each cycle.